Proudly Serving Buffalo, Niagara Falls, Rochester & Nearby

 Foundation piers are a permanent solution for homes that are settling, and they can be installed year-round.

 Helical Piers are an excellent way to stabilize foundations when there is sufficient knowledge of local soil conditions.
-They are advanced into the soils underneath the foundation via a helical blade.
+They are advanced into the soil underneath the foundation via a helical blade.

 Additionally, attempts to seal drywall or mortar cracks are easy to identify, due to variances in the finish or workmanship.
-When tuckpointing brick veneer, it's especially difficult to match original mortar colors.
-And if you decide to properly repair your foundation later, these "patches" may need to be removed before the repair can properly restore your walls.
+When tuckpointing brick veneer, it's especially difficult to match the original mortar colors.
+And if you decide to properly repair your foundation later properly, these "patches" may need to be removed before the repair can properly restore your walls.